guibar64/polypbren/docs/usage.rst

   -v, --verbosity:N          Set the degree of verbosity.
 Levels are 0,1,2 (default: 0).
-  -d, --distribution:FILE    Change the distribution file to FILE (default: distrib.in) -p, --parameters:FILE      Change the distribution file to FILE (default: polypbren.cfg) --version                  Print version
+  -d, --distribution:FILE    Change the distribution file to FILE (default: distrib.in) -p, --parameters:FILE      Change the distribution file to FILE (default: polypbren.cfg) --mth, --max-threads:N     Set the maximum of threads to use.
+0 means it is auto-detected. (default: 1) --version                  Print version